schraj/react-5calls/README.md

 breaks apart the webpack build into the respective files and this works perfectly.

-2) To accomodate the use of the react-controllables library, we used the babel plugin:
+2) To accomodate the use of the react-controllables library, I used the babel plugin:
 plugins: ['transform-decorators-legacy']

 babel 6 has disabled decorators and these are required for this library.
 The react-google-maps component uses